List of international games played by NHL teams: 1982–83 Super Series

-In late 1982 and early 1983, the USSR national team played a six-game series against several NHL teams (the Calgary Flames, the Edmonton Oilers, the Minnesota North Stars, the Montreal Canadiens, the Philadelphia Flyers, and the Quebec Nordiques).
-Games took place in the US and Canada.
-The USSR team won the series with a 4–2–0 record.
+In late 1982 and early 1983, the Soviet Union national team played a six-game series against several NHL teams (the Calgary Flames, the Edmonton Oilers, the Minnesota North Stars, the Montreal Canadiens, the Philadelphia Flyers, and the Quebec Nordiques).
+Games took place in the United States and Canada.
+The Soviet Union team won the series with a 4–2–0 record.

 1985–86 Super Series

 In late 1985 and early 1986, two Soviet teams from Moscow, CSKA and Dynamo, played a ten-game series against several NHL teams (the Boston Bruins, the Buffalo Sabres, the Calgary Flames, the Edmonton Oilers, the Los Angeles Kings, the Minnesota North Stars, the Montreal Canadiens, the Pittsburgh Penguins, the Quebec Nordiques, and the St. Louis Blues).
-Games took place in the US and Canada.
+Games took place in the United States and Canada.
 The Moscow teams won the series with a record of 7–2–1.
 Individually, CSKA had a record of 5–1–0 and Dynamo had a record of 2–1–1.